QuentinRa/blog.quentinra.dev/maths/matrix/index.md

 `Matrice symétrique` ($\mathbb{R}$) <br>
 `Matrice hermitienne` ($\mathbb{C}$) <br>

-A matrix equals to its transpose.
+This is a matrix equals to its transpose.
 </td>
 <td>

 `Matrice orthogonale` ($\mathbb{R}$) <br>
 `Matrice unitaire` ($\mathbb{C}$) <br>

-A matrix whose inverse is
-equals to its transpose.
+This is a matrix whose inverse is equals to its transpose.
 </td>
 </tr>
 </tbody>